Daniel Radcliffe: Early career and Harry Potter (2001–2011)

-The future of the franchise was put into question when Radcliffe, Watson, and co-star Rupert Grint hesitated to sign on to continue their roles.
-By March 2007, however, Radcliffe had signed for the final Harry Potter films; his signing put an end to weeks of press "speculation that he would be denied the role due to his involvement in Equus", in which he had performed nude onstage.
+The future of the Harry Potter franchise was put into question when Radcliffe, Watson, and co-star Rupert Grint hesitated to sign on to continue their roles.
+Around this time, Radcliffe, Watson and Grint were offered the opportunity to star in a remake The Wizard of Oz, which they all turned down with Radcliffe saying: "I was like a karate kicking cowardly lion and I remember I was like 14 or 15 and I was like, ‘I don’t know a lot about the world, but this is a bad idea and it should not be made."
+By March 2007, Radcliffe decided to sign on for the final Harry Potter films; his signing put an end to weeks of press "speculation that he would be denied the role due to his involvement in Equus", in which he had performed nude onstage.
 Radcliffe reprised the role of Harry for the fifth time in Harry Potter and the Order of the Phoenix (2007).
 Radcliffe stated that director David Yates and co-star Imelda Staunton made Order of the Phoenix the "most fun" film to work on in the series.
 His performance earned him several award nominations, and he received the 2008 National Movie Award for "Best Male Performance".
 Radcliffe, Grint, and Watson left imprints of their hands, feet, and wands in front of Grauman's Chinese Theatre in Hollywood.
 Harry Potter and the Half-Blood Prince, the series' sixth instalment, was released in July 2009.
 Radcliffe received nominations for Best Male Performance and Global Superstar at the 2010 MTV Movie Awards.